 Liquidity risk can be defined as the possibility of the Group incurring losses as a result of the Group's ability, under adverse conditions, to timely access funding necessary to cover the Group's obligations to customers as they become due, to meet the maturity of the Group's liabilities and to satisfy capital requirements, including the risk of unexpected increases in the cost of funding and the risk of not being able to structure the maturity dates of the Group's liabilities reasonably in line with its assets.
-Imbalances between the maturity of the Group.
+Imbalances between the maturity of the assets of the Group and the maturity of the liabilities of the Group may result in increased funding needs for the Group.
 Also, instruments available to mitigate liquidity problems may be expensive, thus, impacting ultimately the Group's profitability.
 This may also have an impact on the Group's strategic position.